Recipes

 Instructions

-Add 1 cup water, soy sauce, mirin, shallot, 1 clove of garlic (sliced), and sansho pepper to a small sauce pan.
+Add 1 cup water, soy sauce, mirin, shallot, 1 clove of garlic (sliced), and Shichimchi Togarashi to a small sauce pan.
 Bring broth to a boil then reduce heat to Med-Low, cover, and simmer for 5 mins.
 Turn off heat.

 Heat a skillet on Med-High.
-When hot, add in sesame oil, 1 tbsp of olive oil, and 2 cloves of garlic.
+When hot, add in sesame oil, 1 Tbsp of olive oil, and 2 cloves of sliced garlic.
 Fry garlic until golden (~2 mins).
 Stir in all mushrooms and cook for 3 mins.

 Using a strainer, pour broth into the mushroom mixture in the skillet.
 Cover and reduce heat to Low.

-Heat 1 tbsp of olive oil in a separate skillet or sauté pan on Med-High.
+Heat 1 Tbsp of olive oil in a separate skillet or sauté pan on Med-High.
 Pat fish dry and season with salt and black pepper to taste (optional).
 When oil is hot, add fish skin-side down.
 Cook for ~5 mins until skin is crispy.
 Carefully flip the fish and cook for 5 more mins.
 Remove from heat and serve fish over mushroom broth in small bowls.
-Garnish with scallion, bonito, and a pinch or 2 of sansho pepper (optional - go lightly with sansho).
+Garnish with scallion, bonito, and a garnish with a pinch of Shichimchi Togarashi (optional).

 Alternatives & Substitutions